isso-comments/isso/docs/docs/reference/server-config.rst

     your website, you have to "whitelist" your website(s).

-    I recommend the first value to be a non-SSL website that is used as fallback if Firefox users (and only those) supress their HTTP referer completely.
+    I recommend the first value to be a non-SSL website that is used as fallback if Firefox users (and only those) suppress their HTTP referer completely.

     .. code-block:: ini